A topic from the subject of Advanced Chemistry in Chemistry.

 Procedure

-Dissolve the aspirin crystals in 50 mL of hot ethanol.
-Filter the solution to remove any impurities.
-Cool the solution to room temperature and then place it in a refrigerator overnight.
-The aspirin crystals will recrystallize out of the solution.
+8. Recrystallization (optional): Dissolve the aspirin crystals in 50 mL of hot ethanol.
+Filter the solution to remove any insoluble impurities.
+Cool the solution to room temperature and then place it in a refrigerator overnight to allow recrystallization.
+This purifies the product further.

-Filter the aspirin crystals using a Buchner funnel and vacuum pump.
+9. Filter the recrystallized aspirin crystals (if applicable): Filter the recrystallized aspirin crystals using a Buchner funnel and vacuum pump.

 Results